f-starace/Tailwind-Tanstack-Table/README.md

 A responsive, easily customizable Table based on Tanstack Table (Ract Table v8), Tailwind CSS and Typescript.

+> Note: This repo is a work in progress.

 ## Todo:

 - [x] Composable Table sub-components